rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/implementing-http-basic-auth-for-fargate-using-lambda-edge-and-cloudfront.md

 In order to upload the function to AWS, we need to compress it inside a zip file.
 On upload, the zip file is automatically uncompressed.
 This zip file is referred to in the definition.

-One last thing to note is that we're creating this function in the `us-east-1` AWS region.
+One last thing to note is that we’re creating this function in the `us-east-1` AWS region.
 This is important since all Lambda@Edge functions to be used with CloudFront must be in this region.
 The knock-on impact of this is that CloudWatch logs for this function will also reside in that region rather than whatever other region you may be using for the rest of your infrastructure.

 ## Linking the Lambda@Edge function to the CloudFront distribution

 Now that we have a Lambda@Edge function, we need to tell our CloudFront distribution to use it for each request.
 In a [previous blog post](/archive/resolverblog/granting-time-limited-access-to-assets-in-s3-using-cloudfront/), I showed a sample CloudFront distribution definition for assets.
-We'll use something similar here and add in a link to the Lambda@Edge function:
+We’ll use something similar here and add in a link to the Lambda@Edge function:

 ```ruby
 resource "aws_cloudfront_distribution" "cloudfront_cdn" {